ericoporto/ags-manual-wiki/Globalfunctions_General.md

 ### IsInteractionAvailable

-    IsInteractionAvailable (int x, int y, int mode)
+    int IsInteractionAvailable(int x, int y, int mode)

-Checks whether there is an interaction defined for clicking on the screen at (X,Y) in cursor mode MODE.
+Checks whether there is an interaction defined inside a room for clicking on the screen at (X, Y) in cursor mode MODE.
+Please note that x and y are *screen* coordinates, not room coordinates.

 This function is very similar to Room.ProcessClick, except that rather than carry out any interactions it encounters, it simply returns 1 if something would have happened, or 0 if unhandled_event would have been run.

+Function will fail and return 0 if there's no room viewport on screen at the given coordinates.
+On the other hand it ignores any non-room objects such as GUI, and "click throughs" any GUI that covers room at this location.

-This is useful for enabling options on a verb-coin style GUI, for example.
+This function is useful for enabling options on a verb-coin style GUI, for example.

 Example:

-    if (IsInteractionAvailable(mouse.x,mouse.y, eModeLookat) == 0)
+    if (IsInteractionAvailable(mouse.x, mouse.y, eModeLookat) == 0)
       Display("looking here would not do anything.");

 *See Also:*